sisrfeng/coc-wiki/Install-coc.nvim.md

 **Note:** depends on your network and CPU, it might take a long time for the first time build.

-If your have trouble with compile source code, try command:
+If your have trouble with compile source code when using dein, try command:

 ``` sh
 cd ~/.cache/dein/repos/github.com/neoclide/coc.nvim